CedarvilleCyber/RedTeamVault/3. Tooling/Enumeration/PowerView.md

 ```

 PowerView is now maintained by BC-Security, who have taken over the Powershell Empire project and its GUI Starkiller.
-Additionally, another fork exists written in C# under the name SharpView.
+Additionally, another fork exists written in C# under the name [[SharpView]].